 7. The belief that access to abortion promotes teen sex

 Yes, all of these are beliefs.
 None of them have been proven, nor will they ever be, because some are contrary to empirical evidence and some are simply unprovable in that no test to validate them exists.
 Since a belief is an unproven thought or assertion that a certain proposition is true, it’s not exactly a stretch to assume that any assertion or action based on a belief is both a matter of preference as well as the reason for preference.
 For example, if I paint the walls of a nursery teal because I believe the color teal promotes well-being, happiness, and tranquility, the act of painting the room is based on an unproven belief, and because of this belief, I prefer the room to be teal.
-(For the record, a belief that is contrary to proof is known as a falsehood.
+(For the record, a panel of psychologists asserting that many people find teal to be soothing is not empirical or rational proof.)
+A belief that is contrary to proof is known as a falsehood.
 Falsehoods are defined as “a declaration truth, even though the declaration has been proven as untrue.”
 This is also referred to as a lie, but only if the speaker is aware that his or her affirmation is untrue.
-An unspoken belief in which the believer is unaware that the belief is contrary to evidence or proof is a misconception.)
+An unspoken belief in which the believer is unaware that the belief is contrary to evidence or proof is a misconception.

 A preference exists as a result of a belief, and beliefs are often the catalysts of action.
 To simplify the concept, a racist who believes black people carry disease may prefer not to interact with them.
 The belief causes the preference which causes the action.
 (B-> P-> A) Likewise, a particular lawmaker may believe abortions are dangerous, fetuses feel pain, or God loves babies, and these beliefs cause him to prefer abortion to be illegal as opposed to legal.
 Because of this preference, he votes to ban abortion or writes a law restricting it to the most extreme of cases.
 Thus, any anti-abortion law that excludes pregnant women from being relieved of their undesired state of being, would be based on individual preference, and therefore enacted arbitrarily.